- More than one in five pregnancies ends in miscarriage – it is often quoted as one in four but there is no accurate

 - Most women never know what has caused them to miscarry.
 Investigations are generally limited to women who have had three or more miscarriages.
 Even after investigations, in many cases a specific cause is not found.

 - 1-2 in one hundred pregnancies are ectopic.
 This means the pregnancy is developing outside the womb – most often in one of the Fallopian tubes.
-This condition is potentially life-threatening for the mother and, with exceedingly rare exceptions, the pregnancy cannot survive.
+This condition is potentially life-threatening for the mother and the pregnancy cannot survive.

 - One in 600 pregnancies is a molar pregnancy.
 The pregnancy cannot survive and the woman needs specialist follow-up.